Battle of Raichur: Political consequences

+Orientalist and nationalist historians claimed the battle as part of a clash of civilizations between Hindus and Muslims.
+Contemporary scholars reject such characterizations as flawed.
 The battle of Raichur had far-reaching effects.
 The Vijayanagara victory weakened the power and prestige of the Adil Shah.
 He turned his attention to making alliances with the other Muslim neighbours.
 The victory also caused other Sultans in Deccan to form an alliance to defeat the Vijayanagara Empire.
 The war also affected the fortunes of the Portuguese on the west coast.
 Goa rose and fell simultaneously with the rise and fall of the Vijayanagara dynasty because their entire trade depended on Hindu support.

+Richard Eaton argues that Vijayanagara's victory at Raichur ultimately led to its downfall.
+Because Krishna Raya was able to overcome an army with technologically superior weapons, he underestimated the value of investment in military technology.
+The Sultans of the Deccan, on the other hand, continued to improve their arms and learned the tactics necessary to deploy them well.